ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Issuance.
 Examples of attestation properties include, though are not limited
 to:

 - Capable of solving a CAPTCHA.
-Clients that solve CAPTCHA challenges can attest to this capability for the purposes of being ruled out as a bot or otherwise automated Client.
+Clients that solve CAPTCHA challenges can be attested to have this capability for the purposes of being ruled out as a bot or otherwise automated Client.
 - Client state.
 Clients can be associated with state and the attester can attest to this state.
 Examples of state include the number of issuance protocol invocations, the client's geographic region, and whether the